DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2024-08-08-ordered-beta.md

 `brms` Bayesian regression package, which is itself a wrapper for the [Stan probabilistic programming language](https://mc-stan.org).

-As an aside, this methods perform approximate Bayesian inference (although it is likely possible in principle to fit an ordered Beta regression under a frequentist paradigm).
+As an aside, this methods performs approximate Bayesian inference (although it is likely possible in principle to fit an ordered Beta regression under a frequentist paradigm).
 If this is new to you, I would recommend [brushing up on the